vered1986/Chirps/README.md

+# TwitterPA
-# TwitterPA: A Dataset of Predicate-Argument Coreference from Twitter
+## A Dataset of Predicate-Argument Coreference from Twitter

 This is the code used in the paper: